Game Day Beer Chili

 Looking for more football and tailgating recipes?
 Try these other favorites:

-• 20 Toppings Every Nacho Bar Needs – Serve up the ultimate nacho bar at your next football watch party.
-There are instructions on how to set up your self-serve topping bar, a list of 20+ must-have toppings, and some topping combos that you have to try.
+• 20 Toppings Every Nacho Bar Needs – Serve the ultimate nacho bar at your next football watch party.
+There are instructions on setting up your self-serve topping bar, a list of 20+ must-have toppings, and some topping combos you must try.

 Game Day Chili